JuanDsm04/lab6/README.md

 | `PATCH` | `/api/series/{id}/downvote`| Downvote a series                   |

 ## Swagger Documentation
-This API includes **Swagger UI** for easy documentation and testing.
+Swagger UI is integrated for easy API exploration and testing.

-Once the server is running, open in your browser:
+Once the server is running, access it in your browser:
 ```
 http://localhost:8080/swagger/index.html
 ```